Singapore gains halal cred, top marks from Muslim tourists

-Last year, 108 million Muslim travelers spent $145 billion, equivalent to 10 percent of global travel spending, the survey shows.
+Last year, 108 million Muslim travellers spent $145 billion, equivalent to 10 percent of global travel spending, the survey shows.
 By 2020, this amount is expected to rise to $200 billion.

 "The halal lifestyle is a key component of the global travel industry," Fazal Bahardeen, CrescentRating's chief executive, told Reuters.
 "More so, because destinations are trying very hard to diversify their tourists."